iqbaltld/notes_app/README.md

 ### Main Branch (main)

 🧱 **Purpose:** The primary branch with global Cubit injection at the root (MaterialApp) level.
 ✅ **Suitable for:** Small to medium apps where Cubits are shared across multiple screens or features.
 🔁 **Key Feature:** All screens access a single shared NotesCubit instance.

 ### Feature Branch (feature/local-cubit-injection)

 🧪 **Purpose:** Testing local Cubit injection only in screens where needed (BlocProvider inside each route).
 ✅ **Suitable for:** Modular apps where features are isolated.
-🧩 **Key Benefits:**
+🧩 **Key Benefits:** Easier scaling, independent feature testing, and reduced global state coupling.

-- Prevents bloating the app root with feature-specific Cubits
-- Fixes Cubit instance sharing using route arguments (BlocProvider.value) to preserve state across screens

 ## Features